mjc-gh/batsd-dash/README.md

 the 'View' button.

 Much like the data API, it's possible to view more than one metric at the same time.
-To do this, visit the following route from within your browser:
+To do this, visit the following route from your browser:

     /counters#metrics=a.b,c.d

-TODO when no data or only a single point is available, the graph is a bit strange looking.
-This is something on we will improve upon.
+_TODO_ when no data or only a single point is available, the graph is a little strange looking.
+This is something we will improve upon.
 Additionally, we also plan to add some sort of tree-based widget for selecting different metrics to view.

 Feel free to submit pull requests with these features!

 ### Zerofill

-TODO add details about zerofill.
-Setup client to accept pass along no-zerofill options.
+_TODO_ add details about zerofill.

+_TODO_ Setup client to accept pass along no-zerofill options.

 ## Development